Contact DWP Helpline

 Customer Service Hours

-The Department of Work and Pensions handles all welfare for families around the United Kingdom.
+The Department of Work and Pensions contact number handles all welfare for families around the United Kingdom.
 They also are responsible for the child maintenance policy and for pensions.

 Over 20 million people use this department, making it the biggest public service in the UK.